josephmontes/VAA/README.md

 - 14 total pitcher seasons
    - 11 players
      - 1 never got another qualified season (Elieser Hernandez)
-     - 4 have successfully progressed by getting below the average wOBA value against their 4-Seam Fastball in a following qualifiying season and not going back above:
+     - 4 have successfully progressed by getting below the average wOBA value against their 4-Seam Fastball in a following qualified season and not going back above:
        - Trevor Bauer, Freddy Peralta, Andrew Heaney, Luis Castillo
      - 3 have still not gotten below the average wOBA value against their 4-Seam Fastball in a qualifying season:
        - Josiah Gray, Hunter Greene, JP Sears